phu-mai/hcl-abstraction-eks-clusters/README.md

 # EKS ABSTRACTION LAYER
-The EKS abstraction layer is allowed you to easily to create cluster in the simple inputs:
+The EKS abstraction layer is wrapper the multiple functions (module or resource) in order to allowed users to easily to create clusters with a simple inputs

 ## Terraform versions

 Only Terraform 0.12 or newer is supported.

-## Example:
+## Usage example:

 ```
 module "eks_cluster_001" {